inveniosoftware/docs-invenio-rdm/docs/customize/look-and-feel/menus.md

 | `visible_when` | `flask_menu.menu.CONDITION_TRUE`     | when to show this submenu<br />- must be of type `callable[[], bool]`<br />- `CONDITION_TRUE` is just a named `lambda: True`<br />- use `CONDITION_FALSE` to hide a submenu |
 | ...            | ...                                  | in addtion to the above properties, all arguments for `flask_menu.menu:MenuNode.register` are configurable |

-For an example consider the user-dashboard pictured above.
+For example, consider the user-dashboard pictured above.
 Its *Uploads* submenu has the following default configuration:
 ```python
 {